denoland/deno/website/manual.md

 imports and cache them to disk.

 Deno caches remote imports in a special directory specified by the `$DENO_DIR` environmental variable.
-It default to `$HOME/.deno` if `$DENO_DIR` is not specified.
+It defaults to the system's cache directory if `$DENO_DIR` is not specified.
 The next time you run the program, no downloads will be made.
 If the program hasn't changed, it won't be recompiled either.
+The default directory is:

+- On Linux/Redox: `$XDG_CACHE_HOME/deno` or `$HOME/.cache/deno`
+- On Windows: `%LOCALAPPDATA%/deno` (`%LOCALAPPDATA%` = `FOLDERID_LocalAppData`)
+- On macOS: `$HOME/Library/Caches/deno`
+- If something fails, it falls back to `$HOME/.deno`

 **But what if `https://deno.land/` goes down?** Relying on external servers is convenient for development but brittle in production.
 Production software should